The Marshall Weinberg Internship Program

 - Exact start and end dates.

-- Indicate the amount and type of compensation (if any) student will receive if no compensation will be given, be sure to specifically mention that it will be unpaid.
+- Indicate the amount and type of non-monetary benefits such as housing provided.
+Be sure to specifically mention that the internship is unpaid.

 - For an outline of a letter of support, click here